emmamglass/reconstructor/README.md

 The MEMOTE scores for *C. difficile* reconstruction in enriched defined media can be found [here](https://emmamglass.github.io/ReconstructorMEMOTE.io/699034.5.definedrich.html)

 # Universal Database Modification
+The universal reaction database used in reconstructor is a modified version of the ModelSEED biochemistry database avaliable [here](https://github.com/ModelSEED/ModelSEEDDatabase).
+We corrected poorly defined metabolite formulas and removed mass imbalanced reactions using the __curateuniversal.py__ script that is avaliable in this repository.

-If you wish to modify the universal reaction database you must first locate the universal.pickle file that was downloaded during the reconstructor installation phase.
-You can modify this file using a python script.
+If you wish to modify the universal reaction database you must first locate the universal.pickle file that was downloaded during the reconstructor installation phase on your local computer.
+You can modify this file by running a python script.
+You must write this script yourself or use __curateuniversal.py__ as a template.
+You can then run this script in your command line.

 ### Dependencies and loading universal.pickle
 Begin your script with the following dependencies:
 ```